 The above review may also include clarifying these ambiguities or doubts:

-A tool may not be able to properly identify a licence – some licences are reported as suspect or ambiguous.
+The used SCA tool may not be able to properly identify a licence – some licences are reported as suspect or ambiguous.

 Information about the applied licence may be false, unclear or contradictory.